The theory behind this method is that all slugs and snails move on a slime layer.

 Since there are different opinions about the effectiveness of this method, I have made some tests to check the effect that hair and wool have on slugs and snails.

-In a first test I used human hair.
-In a second round I tried fresh sheep wool and in a third test I used the same wool after a heavy rainfall.
+In a first test, I used human hair.
+In a second round I tried raw sheep wool, and in a third test, I used the same wool after heavy rainfall.

 The results I recorded in videos.